6 Signs You May Need a New Personal Trainer

 - What’s Important to The Client, Not the Trainer

 I once worked with a nice young man who came to me with the desire to gain muscle mass.
-That was the initial goal – but after the first six weeks, he had a bit of reality checked and realized how involved it can be in terms of prepping food and eating enough calories.
+That was the initial goal – but after the first six weeks, he had a bit of reality check and realized how involved it can be in terms of prepping food and eating enough calories.
 He did gain 7 pounds in those six weeks, but he found that simply getting stronger and learning Olympic lifts is what really lit his fire.
 While an awesome before and after would have been great for business, I had to make sure to focus on what the client wanted – which was getting stronger.
 Some trainers try to “convince” their clients what they should be doing, which is a big no-no. As long as what the client wants is reasonable to achieve and important to them, the trainer should lay out the blueprint.

 - Working Out Like Them